ashthapa0801/Linear-and-Non-Linear-Optimisation-Methods/README.md

 This is recommended for electrical engineers (with mathematical maturity) however, I believe applied mathematicians have better background to study this due to the mathematical maturity required.

 Conclusion:
+N\A.

 Update:
-I will share future lectures on Linear and conic optimisation methods.
+I will share more on optimisation methods and another repository on experimenting with different optimisation algorithms primarily on Python.